FireSparkt/eaglercraft-final/README.md

 - ### Redirecting the client to a new WebSocket

-If you would like to signal the client to disconnect from your EaglercraftBungee and reconnect to a different EaglercraftBungee, configure an entry in the `servers` part of config.yml like this:
+If you would like to signal the client to disconnect from your bungeecord and reconnect to a different bungeecord, configure an entry in the `servers` part of config.yml like this:

 ```yaml
 test: